mpfthprblmtq/moose/README.md

 Moose is my pet project from college that turned out to be more useful than I anticipated.
 It's basically just a mp3 information editor, where you can edit the Title, Artist, Album, Year, Genre, etc. for mp3 files.
 There are a few different apps out there that do this same thing, but I've found that:
 * I have to pay for them *(gross)*
-* If they're free, they usually have features stripped away and they'll ask you 17 times while using it over the course of 5 minutes if you want to try the paid version, usually followed by "If you don't pay for it, my kids can't eat!" or something like that.
+* If they're free, they usually have features stripped away, and they'll ask you 17 times while using it over the course of 5 minutes if you want to try the paid version, usually followed by "If you don't pay for it, my kids can't eat!" or something like that.
 * Most apps out there are very simple.
 They only provide the ability to edit files one at a time, or just simply changing information about those files, with no automatic functionality.

 I solved a lot of these problems I've seen with other applications by creating my own application!